-I am an economist who studies nonprofit fundraising, and these pitches made me want to find out whether matching funds, a common tool, really make people more likely to give.
+I’m an economist who studies nonprofit fundraising.
+These pitches made me want to find out whether matching funds, a common tool, really make people more likely to give.

 Research on this topic has raised questions about this common fundraising tool’s effectiveness.
 Some studies have found that matching funds increase the likelihood someone will donate any amount, while others have not detected that benefit.

 To determine one way that matching funds might work, I teamed up with fellow researcher Mike Schreck of the Analysis Group, an economic consulting firm.
 We looked into whether making people feel important by having them unlock matching funds for the nonprofits they support would increase the number of donations.

 To understand what we mean by “feel important,” consider what happens when NPR stations say “We need 20 donors by the end of the hour to get $500 in matching funds.”
 If you could know for sure that 19 people would answer that call, you could believe in your power to personally activate the match.

 However, if you could be certain that only 18 people will call in, then even if you make a donation the goal of 20 won’t be met.
 And if you were certain that at least 20 other people will call in, you would realize that you could be the 21st donor or the 22nd.
 In those cases your gift would still count, but you wouldn’t be helping to make a match.

 We reasoned that by tinkering with different thresholds and changing the number of donors needed to unlock matching funds, we could change how important potential donors would feel.

 To give that a shot, we first partnered with an educational charity that requested anonymity.

 The nonprofit mailed five different types of letters asking prospects for donations.
 Everyone on its mailing list randomly received one of the five letters.
 They included a traditional dollar-for-dollar match letter – meaning that if donors gave US$10, the charity would automatically receive $20 – and a control-group letter that simply told people about the group’s mission and asked for a donation.